Islands are one of many natural phenomenons that exist on earth. Islands are found all over the world and vary in size and shape.

 There are man-made floating islands and floating islands that were once a piece of a bigger island mass or detached portions of land from continents.
 These floating islands are generally made up of aquatic plants, mud, and other earth-based materials.
 These islands are found all over the world.

-They can range in thickness and size which is purely dependant upon how much of the land detached from its original source.
+They can range in thickness and size which is purely dependent upon how much of the land is detached from its original source.
 Below is a closer look at man-made and naturally occurring floating islands.